-This week’s activity is an adrenaline-junkies dream, and most people’s worst nightmare – bungee jumping!
-Bungee jumping involves a participant leaping from a tall, usually fixed object, such as a cliff, a bridge, crane or building, while attached to a large elastic cord.
-The participant faces a thrilling free-fall but is met with a rebound as the user is brought upwards again when the cord recoils.
-The participant continues to bounce up and down as the kinetic energy wares off, and they are left dangling… until they get pulled back up to try it again, if they dare!
+This week’s activity is an adrenaline junkie’s dream, and most people’s worst nightmare – bungee jumping!
+Bungee jumping involves leaping from a tall fixed object, such as a cliff, a bridge, crane or building, while attached to a large elastic cord.
+The jumper faces a thrilling free-fall but is met with a rebound as the user is brought upwards again when the cord recoils.
+They continue to bounce up and down as the kinetic energy wares off, and they are left dangling… until they get pulled back up to try it again, if they dare!

 Introduce your friends to the show !